lkndl/ab12phylo/README.md

 It enables visual, effortless sample identification based on phylogenetic position and sequence similarity, as well as population subset selection aided by metrics like Tajima's D for estimations of ongoing evolution, or definition of haplotypes.

 ![demo screen capture of AB12PHYLO](https://github.com/lkndl/ab12phylo/wiki/images/demo.gif)

-AB12PHYLO was developed to identify plant pathogen populations possibly under balancing selection with *Solanum chilense*, especially in the genus *Alternaria*.
-With multi-gene phylogenies still a widely-used method in spite of the rise of whole-genome sequencing, future application on fungal phytopathogens or host plants might be possible.

 ## Documentation